Packers organized over course of two meetings in editorial rooms of Green Bay Press-Gazette (Aug. 11 and 14).

 Packers and Johnsonville announce plans for the Johnsonville Tailgate Village to open prior to the 2017 season (Oct.
 12).

-Packers capture their fifth NFC North title in the last six years by beating the Detroit Lions in Week 17 (Jan.
+Packers capture fifth NFC North title in last six years by beating Detroit Lions in Week 17 (Jan.
 1).

-With their franchise-record eight consecutive playoff berths and as a No. 4 seed, the Packers took down the New York Giants 38-13 at Lambeau Field (Jan.
-8), traveled to Dallas for the divisional game and beat the Cowboys 34-31 with a Mason Crosby 51-yard field goal as time expired (Jan.
+With franchise-record eight consecutive playoff berths and as a No. 4 seed, Packers take down N.Y.
+Giants 38-13, at Lambeau Field (Jan.
+8), travel to Dallas for Divisional game and beat Cowboys, 34-31, with a Mason Crosby 51-yard FG as time expires (Jan.
 15).
-The Atlanta Falcons hosted the NFC Championship game and gave the Packers a 44-21 loss to end the season (Jan.
+Atlanta Falcons host NFC Championship Game and give Packers a 44-21 loss to end season (Jan.
 22).

 Judge Robert J. Parins, former Packers president, passes away at 98 (May 27).